bushstas/xstore/README.md

 // doAction('USER_CHANGE')
 const change = ({dispatch, then, doAction, and}, data) => {
-  // {dispatch, doAction, then, and, getState, state, reset}
+  // {dispatch, dispatchAsync, doAction, then, and, getState, state, reset}
   // dispatch returns new state
   let newState = dispatch('USER_CHANGED', data);
   // or the same but shorter